 What is the role of technology in personalized learning?

 Technology can be a great tool for learning, but it’s not the only one.
 Some students may prefer project-based work or a computer program, while others prefer pencil and paper.
-Competency education provides students with the opportunity to learn how they learn best and to demonstrate learning in a variety of ways, rather than just taking a test or writing a paper.
+Personalized, competency-based education provides students with the opportunity to learn how they learn best and to demonstrate learning in a variety of ways, rather than just taking a test or writing a paper.

-Is competency-based education another workforce model?
+Is personalized, competency-based education a workforce model?